HR930-7-AU-CO:

 Key module for

-MA V10E12 History, Power, and Identity
+MA V10E12 History, Power, and Identity,

 Module description

 In each session, we explore historical case studies illustrating the resonances of power and agency, conflict and cooperation, and oppression and resistance in diverse times and places.
-We consider how certain identities can reinforce as well as challenge power structures, and the inescapability of gender, 'race', and sexuality in shaping experiences of everyday life.
+We consider how certain identities can reinforce as well as challenge power structures, and the inescapability of gender, 'race', class, nationhood and sexuality in shaping experiences of everyday life.

 Module aims